gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

 ### Multiplayer issues

 ??? info ""Unable to connect to game session", "Unable to join a game you were kicked from" or joining an empty lobby in GFWL"
-    You were either actually banned by the host, or you're experiencing what's known as kickbug.
+    You were either actually kicked by the host, or you're experiencing what's known as kickbug.

-    If you're indeed experiencing kickbug, you have to do manual port forwarding for the following ports in your router's settings (look online for instructions for your specific router or ISP, or contact your ISP):
+    If you're indeed experiencing kickbug, you have to do manual port forwarding for the following ports in your router's settings and your system's firewall (look online for instructions for your specific router or ISP, or contact your ISP):

     * TCP: `3074`, `80`, `88`
     * UDP: `3074`, `80`, `88`